 Power Transmission Assembly

 The cutter bar assembly was operated by taking the mechanical power from the electric motor.
-To operate the test rig, an one hp three phase induction electric motor was selected as the prime mover.
+To operate the test rig an one hp three phase induction electric motor was selected as the prime mover.

 Signal Conditioning and Amplifying Unit